Rounding it up

 Prioritize setting up an emergency fund and tackling any nasty, unwanted debt.
 Once that’s done, you’ll want to contribute to both medium-term and long-term savings simultaneously:

 Money you'll need in the near-ish term (for life goals):

 Do you want to save up for a down payment on a place?
 Dreaming of starting your own artisanal candle shop?
 Work backward from your goal to figure out how much you need to set aside.
 If you don’t have a specific goal, 10% of your income is a great start.

-If you’re planning to use the money in the near term, keep it in an account that’s earning you interest but doesn’t put your savings at risk, such as a high-interest savings account.
-You can also look into guaranteed investment certificates (“GICs”), but your money will be locked up for a period of time and you won’t have instant access to cash.
-If the money is for something beyond a 2 or 3-year horizon, go for a conservative or balanced investment portfolio.
-A tax- free savings account (“TFSA”) is the most flexible, tax-efficient account to use for this.
-If you’re saving for your child’s education, an RESP is your best bet because you can take advantage of the government matching program.
+If you’re planning to use the money in the near term, keep it in an account that's earning you interest but doesn't put your savings at risk, such as a high-interest savings account.
+You can also look into guaranteed investment certificates ("GICs"), but your money will be locked up for a period of time and you won't have instant access to cash.
+If the money is for something beyond a 2 or 3-year horizon, a tax- free savings account ("TFSA") is the most flexible, tax-efficient account to use for this.
+Open a TFSA and park the money in a conservative or balanced investment portfolio.
+(Confusing, we know.
+So here's a 101 on savings accounts in Canada.)
+If you’re saving for your child’s education, an RESP filled with investments is your best bet because you can take advantage of the government matching program.